 The MA in Library and Information Studies at UCL Qatar has become the first degree programme of its kind in the region to be formally accredited by CILIP: the Chartered Institute of Library and Information Professionals.
-The MA in Library and Information Studies is identical to the programme offered at UCL\'s Department of Information Studies in London - the UK\'s premier facility for the teaching of library and information studies.
+This accreditation carries reciprocal recognition from the most influential professional communities worldwide, including the American Library Association (ALA) and the Australian Library and Information Association (ALIA).

 Qatar is investing heavily in libraries, infrastructure and capacity building.
 This is an exceptionally exciting period for students and professionals who are looking to develop their career in the region.

 The programme is delivered through a combination of lectures, private reading, seminars, practical classes, small group work, group project work, computer laboratory sessions, essay writing, and independent research.
 Except for short courses, all programmes are delivered in afternoon sessions.
 Students can access and use the virtual learning environment (Moodle) at UCL, which provides the opportunity to benefit from the expertise of UCL staff both in London and Qatar.
-Intensive short courses will also be delivered by visiting staff from UCL Information Studies (London).
+Intensive short courses will also be delivered by visiting lecturers.
 Assessment takes a variety of forms including: essays, portfolios, prepared practical work, individual and group project work, report writing, policy writing, presentations, peer assessment and the dissertation.
-There is also a written examination, attached to the professional awareness module, and accounting for 50% of the marks.

 Course contact details